 What are Sativa and Indica Gummies?

-Cannabis Indica and cannabis Sativa are two different species of the cannabis plant.
+Cannabis Indica and cannabis Sativa are two different species of cannabis.

 What are the Effects of Sativa?